 With more than two decades’ experience in financial services, Loeffler previously held roles in equity research at William Blair & Company and Citi Global Asset Management.
 She also managed investor relations at Crossroads Investment Advisers, L.P., a private equity fund of funds.
 Loeffler began her career in the automotive industry, holding marketing and operations roles at Toyota Motor Sales, USA.

-Loeffler is also co-owner and co-chairman of the WNBA Atlanta Dream, the first women-owned professional sports team in Georgia.
+Loeffler is also co-owner of the WNBA Atlanta Dream, the first women-owned professional sports team in Georgia.
 As a result of her own positive experiences gained through athletic participation, she is an advocate of combining education and sports to contribute to the success of young people from the classroom to the workplace.

 Loeffler is a member of the Board of Directors of Georgia Power, the largest electric subsidiary of Southern Company (NYSE: SO).
 She is also active in the community, including as a Board Trustee for the Georgia Research Alliance , and on the boards of Grady Memorial Hospital Corporation, Skyland Trail, and the Atlanta Symphony Orchestra.
 She previously served on the boards of the Red Cross of Metro Atlanta, Central Atlanta Progress and the Atlanta Sports Council.